How Much Does a Superyacht Stewardess Get Paid?

 For one to qualify as a stewardess, they would need a convincing background in the service industry such as customer care or hospitality, culinary mastery and/or housekeeping.

-- The other important requirement would be STCW95, and ENG1.
-It is an added advantage to master silver service, wine knowledge, cocktail service and bartending skills.
+The other important requirement would be STCW95 and ENG1.
+It is an added advantage to possess the mastery of silver service, wine knowledge, cocktail service and bartending skills.

 Other contributing factors include qualifications of the stewardess and the travelling itinerary of the yacht.